MasterZean/z2-stdlib/stdlib/sys.core/numeric/sys.core.lang.Int.api.md

 ##### Brief
 Returns the floor of a floating point value.

-In the case of [Int][Int] it returns the value itself and is included only for API compatibility when using templates.
+In the case of [Int][sys.core.lang.Int] it returns the value itself and is included only for API compatibility when using templates.

 ***